 Inside, apart from a new start-up video and the new Nissan logo, the Leaf gained no changes with the mid-life update, and it is expected to remain in its current form until its successor arrives on the market in a couple of years.
 The electric hatchback offers ample space to be the second car in the garage, and is ideal for trips around town.

-The 2024 Nissan Leaf will likely come with the 40 kWh and 60 kWh battery packs as the outgoing car.
-The standard-range variant should have a low-output motor producing 147 hp and 236 lb.-ft. of torque.
-It will likely support charging at up to 50 kW and deliver an EPA-est. range of 149 miles.
+The 2024 Nissan Leaf comes with 40 kWh and 60 kWh battery packs.
+The standard-range variant has a low-output motor producing 147 hp and 236 lb.-ft. of torque.
+It supports charging at up to 50 kW and deliver an EPA-est. range of 149 miles.

-The extended-range variant will likely pack a high-output motor generating 214 hp and 250 lb.-ft. of torque.
-It should allow charging at up to 100 kW and deliver an EPA-est. range of 212 miles.
+The extended-range variant packs a high-output motor generating 214 hp and 250 lb.-ft. of torque.
+It allows charging at up to 100 kW and deliver an EPA-est. range of 212 miles.

 |Motor Power||147 hp||214 hp|

 |Motor Torque||236 lb.-ft.||250 lb.-ft.|